The Trap of Manipulative Praise

 Manipulation praise is much more common than you think.
 After all, everyone likes to receive praise from others.
 However, it’s not worth that moment of reward if you’re going to be hurt even more down the line.

-Manipulative adoration is not a compliment.
-In reality, there’s a camouflaged interest behind each praise or positive comment.
+Manipulative praise is not just a simple compliment.
+In reality, there’s a camouflaged interest behind each piece of praise or positive comment.